 Naples to host first annual Pride Fest

 NAPLES, Fla.
-The LGBTQ community in Collier County feel like their voices are finally being heard after city officials approved the county’s first annual Pride Festival.
+The LGBTQ community in Collier County feel like their voices are finally being heard after city officials approved Naples’ first annual Pride Festival.

 The goal of the festival is to celebrate the LGBTQ community and serve was a demonstration for their rights.